chenpinzhi123/Stock-Price-Indicator/README.md

 •	Analyze the stock price (return) predictability among the provided factors.

-•	Deploy the model to website or any platform through Amazon Sagemaker, such that users can input a stock symbol and get the prediction of movements tomorrow.
+•	Deploy the model, such that users can get the prediction of price movements tomorrow.

 ## Data